andothers/andothers.github.io/now.md

 # Heavy Rotation:

-Love Takes Miles (Cameron Winter) - Good for walking
+Love Takes Miles (Cameron Winter) - Good for walking.

 # Working on:

-Personal mapping projects - a porfolio website coming soon
+Personal mapping projects - a porfolio website coming soon.

+Turning our balcony into a garden - missing some flowers and plants.

-Preparation to get a cat - mostly mental!
+Preparing to get a cat - mostly mental!

 # Thinking a lot about:

-What it means to be a "good father"
+What it means to be a "good father".

-The effects of medias and the news on our mental health
+The effects of medias and the news on our mental health.

 # Enjoying:

-Playing football again - at least once a week
+Playing football again - at least once a week.

-Trying new Vietnamese recipes
+Trying new Vietnamese recipes.

-Seeing V (my daughter) growing everyday
+Seeing V (my daughter) growing everyday.